GSA/piv-guides/pages/piv_app_int_models.md

             Public Partner (Counsel, Industry/University partner, etc.)
         Unbadged, Untrusted
             Member of the Public

-    What is the technology stack?
-(Example: Java web app running on Tomcat 7 on a Linux machine, etc.)
+- What is the technology stack? (e.g., Java web app running on Tomcat 7 on a Linux machine, etc.)
-    What environments do you have (Production, Staging, Pre-Prod, Test, etc.)
+- What environments do you have? (e.g., Production, Staging, Pre-Production, Test, etc.)
-    How do you currently do authentication?
-(Example: username+ password) How do you currently do authorization?
-(Example: we have a mySQL database with custom role information in it) Who is the application owner?
+- How do you currently do authentication? (e.g., username+password)
+- How do you currently do authorization? (e.g., mySQL database with custom role information in it)
+- Who is the application owner?
-    Who manages the development team?
+- Who manages the development team?
-    Who is the lead developer for ICAM integration?
+- Who is the lead developer for ICAM integration?
-    When must the application be ICAM-integrated in Production?
+- When must the application be ICAM-integrated in Production?

-Native SAML SSO +++++ Link to more technical info
+## Native SAML SSO +++++ Link to more technical info

     Application must support native SAML
     Low development LOE on both sides (ICAM and Application)